Childhood Trauma and Behaviour: Responsive Pedagogies for safe and joyful learning

 Join us in a 4 part series to explore the interconnected nature of Children’s Trauma, behaviour and development.

-Narrative reflections will provide continuity between sessions, during which you'll be able to mix theory with creative practices to learn, experiment with and fine-tune your use of techniques, tools and strategies as you form your own unique ‘trauma responsive pedagogy toolkit’.
+Narrative reflections will provide continuity between sessions, during which you'll be able to mix theory with creative practices to learn, experiment with and fine-tune your techniques, tools and strategies as you form your own unique ‘trauma responsive pedagogy toolkit’.

 Session 1- 03/02/25: The Uniqueness of Childhood Trauma: safety, relationships, and brain development.
 What is Childhood Trauma, and what exactly do we mean when we say ‘safety’?
 The first session of the series will explore how safety, relationships and trauma are connected.